If your child stalls or refuses to go to bed at the right time, find out what you do to manage this bedtime resistance.

-What if my child gets out of bed or out of his room?
+What if my child gets out of bed or out of their room?

 Can rewarding positive behaviour help?

-Sticker charts can help children to follow new sleep routines/rules.
+Sticker charts can help children to follow new sleep routines and rules.
 Reward your child as soon as they wake up in the morning with a sticker.
 Don’t focus on bad behaviour from the night before, focus on their successes.
-A certain number of stickers should lead to a reward the child is likely to enjoy (such as a lucky dip prize, trip to the park).
+A certain number of stickers should lead to a reward the child is likely to enjoy (such as a lucky dip prize or trip to the park).
 This will vary depending on the age of the child.
 This should be easy to achieve for the child to begin with to increase the likelihood of your child being able to succeed.